Alfresco/alfresco-ng2-components/docs/content-services/add-permission-dialog.component.md

 ## Details

-This component extends the [Add permission panel component](../add-permission-panel.component.md) and apply the action confirm when the selection made is accepted.
+This component extends the [Add permission panel component](../content-services/add-permission-panel.component.md) to apply the chosen selection of permissions when they are accepted.
-The dialog will be opened via the nodePermissionDialogService which will provide an Observable to subscribe to for getting the node selected.
+You can open the dialog with the [Node Permission Dialog Service](../content-services/node-permission-dialog.service.md).
+This returns Observables that you can subscribe to for get the details of the node after the update.
-In case you want the dialog service to take care of update the current node you can call `updateNodePermissionByDialog` in this way :
+Use the `updateNodePermissionByDialog` from the service to update node permissions, as shown in the following example:

 ```ts
 import { NodePermissionDialogService } from '@alfresco/adf-content-services';